Interested-Deving-1896/kde-eco-website/content/blog/2025-03-24-roopa-sok25-kecolab.md

 ![Usage scenario script documentaion](images/2025-03-31-roopa-sok25-usage-scenario.png)

-During the second week, I created an outline for the entire technical documentation.
-Usage Scenarios scripts are the essential parts for executing the automation pipeline in KEcolab.
-So, we started our documentation process with usage scenario scripts, drafted a small page with it's importance, essential scripts, and its structure.
-This documentaion is structured in a way, even non-technical person can be able to follow the guidelines and create their own scripts.
+I got to work creating an outline for the entire technical documentation.
+Usage scenarios scripts are essential for executing the automation pipeline in KEcolab.
+So, my fellow mentees and I started our documentation process with usage scenario scripting: we drafted a short page describing it's importance, provided some scripts, and detailed their structure.
+This documentation is structured in a way that even non-technical contributors are able to follow the guidelines and create their own scripts.

 ### Week 3 - 4